atelier-ritz/CoilSystemPython/readme.md

 ```
 python3 main.py
 ```

+### Utilities

+#### Screen Recording

+SimpleScreenRecorder doesn't work property in Ubuntu 17 because it rolles back to GNOME (it used Unity in previous versions).

+As a substitue, you can use green-recorder https://github.com/foss-project/green-recorder

+You might have some trouble dealing with the .webm format of the video though. :P

+#### list all available firewire cameras

+There is a sample program in Utilities folder that lists up the guid of all available firewire cameras.

 ## Structure
 To have a better understanding of the program, I would recommend you first have a look at "fieldManager.py".